marekfoo-lab/java_spring_boot_jooq_demo/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'pl.mfconsulting.java.demo.spring-jooq.spring-jooq' is invalid and this project uses 'pl.mfconsulting.java.demo.quarkus_jooq' instead.
+* The original package name 'pl.mfconsulting.java.demo.spring-jooq.spring-jooq' is invalid and this project uses 'pl.mfconsulting.java.demo.quarkus.jooq' instead.

 # Getting Started